Toggle: English / Spanish

 Androgen Insensitivity Syndrome Support Group (AISSG) -- www.aissg.org

 Intersex Society of North America (ISNA) -- www.isna.org

 Androgens are most important during early development in the womb.
-People with Reifenstein syndrome can have a normal lifespan and be totally healthy, but they may be have difficulty making a baby.
-In the most severe cases, boys with outer female genitals or an extremely small penis may have psychological and emotional problems.
+People with Reifenstein syndrome can have a normal lifespan and be totally healthy, but they may have difficulty conceiving a child.
+In the most severe cases, boys with outer female genitals or an extremely small penis may have psychological or emotional problems.

-In some cases, the genital surgery is postponed until the patient is old enough to make the decision, but this should be discussed with your child's doctor.
+In some cases, the genital surgery is postponed until the boy is old enough to make the decision, but this should be discussed with your child's health care provider.

 - Breast development in men

 - Infertility and failure to develop normal male genitals